 Basic Map Features

 The intel map can be viewed on both desktop and mobile devices.
 The rest of this article describes the desktop version, but be aware that the mobile version lacks some of these features.
-To view the intel map, you must sign in with the Google account associated with your agent account.
+Note that the intel map currently does not support Facebook sign-in, so in order to view it, you must have your agent account bound to a Google account.

 When you first sign in, it will be zoomed out so that you can see the whole world.
 You can pan and zoom to find a particular location, or tap the geolocation button (crosshairs) to zoom in on your device’s location.
 Keep in mind that it can take some time to load all the map data.
 As you move around, the cell located at the center of your view will be outlined in orange, although you may have to zoom out to see it.